What Is Obesity?

 How soon will I see results?

-Most patients notice changes within a few weeks.
+The changes are noticed by most of the patients in a few weeks.
 Full results may take months.

 Does insurance cover obesity care?

 It depends on your plan.
-Our team helps you check your benefits and obtain any pre-authorizations.
+Our department assists with you regarding checking your benefits and any pre-authorizations that you may have.

 Is treatment safe?

 Yes.
-Dr. Chadha follows science-based, safe care plans tailored to each patient.
+Dr. Chadha adheres to the science-based, safe care plans according to each patient.

 Are follow-ups required?